taguro/BrowserJavaScriptEditor/README.md

 BrowserJavaScriptEditor
 =======================

-This is a bookmarklet for editing Javascript and HTML
+This is a web page for editing Javascript and HTML